Filter classes of upsets of distributive lattices: Basic properties of -filters n-filters

-Note that this is a second-order definition, which quantifies over subsets of~$\alg{S}$ or $P$.
-However, it turns out that if either $n = 1$ or $m = 1$, it may be reduced to a first-order definition, which quantifies only over elements of $\alg{S}$ or $P$.
+Note that this is a second-order definition, in the sense that it quantifies over subsets of~$\alg{S}$.
+However, if either $n = 1$ or $m = 1$, it may be reduced to a first-order definition, which quantifies only over elements of $\alg{S}$.\footnote{One can more generally define an $n$-filter on a poset as an upset $F$ such that for each non-empty finite $X \subseteq F$ the set $X$ has a lower bound in $F$ whenever each $Y \bsubseteq{n} {X}$ does.
+Although the family of all $n$-filters on a poset need not be closed under intersections, we can still call an $n$-filter $F$ on a poset $m$-prime if for each non-empty finite family $F_{i}$ of $n$-filters for $i \in I$